Fun Human Body Science Board Games for Kids and the Family

 Virus Contagiously Fun Science Card Game

-In this light-hearted science game, you need to protect your organs with a “medicine card” while infecting others with viruses!
-The first player with 4 healthy organs wins the game.
+In this light-hearted science game, you protect your organs with a “medicine card” while infecting others with viruses!
+The first player with four healthy organs wins the game.

 Number of players: 2 to 6